 HomeFinanceDraftKings

-DraftKings on iPhone and Mac: Real Tricks We Use to Build Lineups Faster
+DraftKings on iPhone and iPad: Real Tricks We Use to Build Lineups Faster

 Getting DraftKings running and verified the first time

 Installing is the easy part.
-Open the App Store, search DraftKings, and grab the main app rather than one of the look alike pool trackers that sit near it in results.
-The download is light and it opens in a few seconds on any recent iPhone.
+Open the App Store on your iPhone or iPad, search DraftKings, and grab the app called DraftKings Fantasy Sports rather than one of the look alike pool trackers or the separate Sportsbook and Pick6 apps that sit near it in results.
+DraftKings actually publishes several apps under the same developer, so it is worth reading the name under the icon before you tap Get.
+The fantasy app needs iOS 17 or later, so check that your iPhone or iPad is up to date before you install, and it opens within a few seconds on any recent device.
 The step that trips people up is verification, because this is a real money app and it has to confirm who you are and where you sit.

 Have a photo of your ID ready before you start, and turn on Location Services for the app when it asks.
-DraftKings checks your physical location every time you enter a paid contest, so if location is off you will get blocked at the worst possible moment.
+DraftKings checks your physical location every time you enter a paid contest, because paid daily fantasy is only legal in certain states and the rules vary.
+If location is off, you get blocked at the worst possible moment.
 In our testing the identity check cleared in under a minute when the ID photo was sharp and the glare was gone.
 If it stalls, retake the photo in daylight rather than retrying the same blurry shot.
-Once you are verified on iPhone, the same login carries straight over to the Mac browser, so you only do this dance once.
+There is a privacy trade here worth naming plainly: you are handing over a government ID and constant location access.
+That is the cost of a regulated money app, but go in knowing it.

 Most of the app is contest browsing, and the parts I lean on are the ones that save taps when I am in a hurry.
 A few are worth turning on the day you install.